 |Wolbodo||Small society, with not much info on there website.||Verwesdijk 102, 2611 NK Delft|

-You have more possibilities then you might think, but a job normally doesn’t come without efforts.
 This means: asking around at other students, shops, restaurants…Hopefully you

 will have a strong will because there are still a lot of employers who prefer Dutch speaking personnel.

-To become a cleaning, baby sit, private teacher help in a house than hang some notes in the different supermarkets.
+To become a cleaning, baby sit, private teacher help in a house then hang some notes in the different supermarkets.
 Babysit, this can go up till 10 years old kids.
 But you can also help children between 14 and 18 years with for example English, German or French.

 - babysit, put notes in the supermarkets, ask other students who are doing this job